 Next to the Frans Masereel Centrum (an international printmaking centre in the Belgian countryside) is a lush and fertile forest called the Koningsbos.
 During a residency there in October 2019 I engaged in a site-specific performance project called Forest Geometries.
-Using materials from the forest floor - abundant and varied species of fungus and pine needles - I made a series of sculptural paperworks.
+Using materials from the forest floor - abundant and varied species of fungi and pine needles - I made a series of sculptural paperworks.
 Some of the pulp was formed into geometric shapes, which distorted and tore themselves into unique forms as they dried.
 The rest was formed into sheets, which were cut into squares when dry.
 The collision of geometry and natural forms, an ongoing theme in my work, is a way of exposing the limits of human consciousness in relation to sophisticated ecologies of which we are only recently becoming aware, or have forgotten over centuries of industrialisation.

 It began to rain, and the paper started its slow process of decomposing back into the ground.
 The pieces resembled fallen leaves in absurdly geometric shapes.
 New leaves and pine needles fell on top of them, and tiny fungi sprouted up in the gaps.
 Several days later the pieces were still intact, but barely perceptible among the forest debris.
 By now they have been completely reclaimed by a new generation of forest life.

 Paper sculptures in Forest Geometries at the Frans Masereel Centrum gallery.

 Squares of paper made from mushrooms and pine needles

 Mushroom and pine needle paper cast over a cube

 This unique piece was donated to the Frans Masereel Centrum Collection as a record of the performance.